facebook/react-native-website/docs/turbo-native-modules-android.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

-Having completed both your Turbo Native Module specification, run codegen and written the application code we now need to write some Android platform code to make sure `localStorage` survives after the application is closed.
+Now it's time to write some Android platform code to make sure `localStorage` survives after the application is closed.

-The first step here is to implement the generated `NativeLocalStorageSpec` interface:
+The first step is to implement the generated `NativeLocalStorageSpec` interface:

 <Tabs groupId="android-language" queryString defaultValue={constants.defaultAndroidLanguage} values={constants.androidLanguages}>
 <TabItem value="java">